-- Leading the Safe and Effective Criminal Justice System work programme on behalf of the justice sector, to support the Government's commitment to build a more effective and sustainable criminal justice system, reduce over-representation of Māori in the criminal justice system and reduce the prison population. - Cross-government work programme on family violence and sexual violence we will contribute to the cross-government work programme related to family violence and sexual violence that aims to ensure victims are safer, improve services, and change long-standing behaviours and attitudes. - Family and Whānau Violence Legislation Bill we will support the progression and implementation of the Family and Whānau Violence Legislation Bill.
-The Bill seeks to establish a legislative framework that provides tools to keep victims safe and stop perpetrators using violence. - Sexual Violence Court Pilot we will continue supporting this judicial initiative that aims to improve the court experience for victims.
-It reduces delays in sexual violence cases getting to trial and encourages cohesive and consistent application of existing law.
+- Leading Hāpaitia te Oranga Tangata: Safe and Effective Justice on behalf of the justice sector, we support the Government's commitment to build a more effective and sustainable criminal justice system, address the disproportionate representation of Māori in the criminal justice system and reduce the prison population. - The joint venture on family violence and sexual violence we will support the joint venture to stop the intergenerational spread of violence and harm, improve our response to Māori experiencing violence, and transform how government operates. - Family violence law implementation we will support the implementation of the Family Violence Act and Family Violence Amendments Act.
+The Act established a legislative framework that provides tools to keep victims safe and stop perpetrators using violence.